 No matter how passionately your relationship began, over time, it’s almost guaranteed that at least one of you will experience a dip in sexual desire.

 Wondering why?
-In this month’s blog, we share three fascinating insights that help to explain things and what you can do to counteract them:
+In this month’s blog, we share three fascinating insights that help to explain things:

 (1) We are prone to hedonic adaptation.